Search NWGLDE.org

 0.1 gph/ A tank system should not be declared tight when the acoustic signal detected is different from the baseline signal before a vacuum is placed on the tank, or when water ingress is detected by the water sensor./30,000 gallons

-Mesa Engineering Mesa 2-D Method with ACT v1 Water Level Sensor 0.1 gph/A tank system should not be declared tight when an acoustic signal is detected above the background or baseline noise by a computer data acquisition system, or when water ingress is detected by the water sensor./30,000 gallons
+Mesa Engineering Mesa 2-D Method with ACT v1 and ACT v2 Water Level Sensor 0.1 gph/A tank system should not be declared tight when an acoustic signal is detected above the background or baseline noise by a computer data acquisition system, or when water ingress is detected by the water sensor./30,000 gallons

 Protank, Inc.